Anpar Research

 10. Help to define a brand promise

 A promise is defined by every brand from large well-known brands to small independents, which could be assurances of the high quality of a product like computers or cars, speed and efficiency of service such as food orders.
 These brand promises are wide ranging dependent on the product or service in promising to customers, how they will be delivered.
-The brand promise has to be straight forward and research can help to define your brand promise and emphasis, which is the most persuasive.
+The brand promise has to be straight forward and research can help to define your brand promise and emphasis, which is the most persuasive and aligns with your customers values.

 Obviously, you can do market research in-house to some extent but that requires a lot of your time, knowledge of where to look, who to speak to and what questions to ask and not to mention the analysis and insights.